seng499-company2/back-end/README.md

 docker-compose up
 ```

-Then go to [http://localhost:8000/api/v1/world/](http://localhost:8000/api/v1/world/) to hit an API endpoint
+Then go to [http://localhost:8000/](http://localhost:8000/) to see the Django app up and running.

 ## Testing

-To test the application, first ensure that the app is running see [docker](Docker), and also make sure the are tests within the corresponding app and the app - see hello_world.test for an example.
+To test the application, ensure that the app is running see [docker](Docker).
+Then open up a new terminal.

 Then within the root folder, run the command